Dexalot/dexalot-docs/docs/articles/release/README.md

 ### Note for integrations done before November 7, 2024

-* A new trade parameter has been added to the `ITradePairs.NewOrder` struct as the last parameter.
-Please see for details [AddNewOrder](/contracts/TradePairs.html#addneworder)
+* A new trade parameter `STP` has been added to the `ITradePairs.NewOrder` struct as the last parameter.
+Please see [AddNewOrder](/contracts/TradePairs.html#addneworder) for implementation details.

 ### Functions deprecated